-Each event will be subject to anti-doping tests.
+Each World Championship/World Games event will be subject to anti-doping tests.
 These tests will be in accordance with WADA rules and regulations as well as the CISM Regulations.
-As a rule, three tests per event will be organized (e.g. 3 after the Time Trial and three after the Road Race)
+As a rule, minimum four tests per competition will be organized (e.g. one after the Time Trial Men, one after Time Trial Women and two after Road Race men) stated by the CISM Anti-Doping Commission.